tsudoko/pass-rotate/CONTRIBUTING.md

 cookie jar available throughout the process, and them simulate a login in prepare().
 Then, in execute(), use the same session to submit the password change form.

+The reverse engineering process will largely involve your web browser's dev tools.
+Use them to monitor network requests, then look for the relevant ones.
+Look at forms and see what fields are present and try to deduce what's required to complete the process.
+Look for notable cookies, and for things like CSRF tokens.
+Check if your provider uses two-factor authentication, and test your code with it enabled and disabled.

 You can use `passrotate.form.get_form` to prepare a dict suitable for submission to requests.Session.post derived from the inputs on a form in the response text.